Aditya-deshmukh-1410/Wanderlust-Project/README.md

 2. cd Wanderlust-Project
    npm install

-3. Set up your environment variables (create .env file):
+3. 🔑 Environment Variables: Create a .env file in the project root and add the following placeholders

    ATLAS_URL="your_mongo_connection_string"
    CLOUD_NAME="your_cloudinary_cloud_name"